xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/adding_a_new_product_(video).md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:04 +0400'
 identifier: ref_6sRB7rnW
-title: Adding a new product (video)
+title: Adding a New Product (Video)
 categories:
   - Webinars and video tutorials
 published: true